stfubruno/market-place/README.md

 ###

-<h5 align="center">This project is a Java-based marketplace application with MongoDB integration for data storage.
-It features a modular structure, divided into several packages to handle various aspects of the marketplace.<br><br>This structure allows for easy expansion and modification, making it ideal for testing new marketplace features or experimenting with various functionalities in a controlled environment.</h5>
+<p align="center">This project is a Java-based marketplace application with MongoDB integration for data storage.
+It features a modular structure, divided into several packages to handle various aspects of the marketplace.<br><br>This structure allows for easy expansion and modification, making it ideal for testing new marketplace features or experimenting with various functionalities in a controlled environment.</p>

 ###